LeartS/odoo/doc/reference/cmdline.rst

     when creating new databases from the database-management screens, use the specified `template database`_.
 Defaults to ``template0``.

+.. option:: --db-maintenance <maintenance>

+    Independant database to use for the communication bus and for database related operations.
+Defaults to ``postgres``

 .. option:: --pg_path </path/to/postgresql/binaries>

     Path to the PostgreSQL binaries that are used by the database manager to